bismuthfoundation/Bismuth-FAQ/Hypernodes/00-Auto-Install-Script.md

 - The vps will then reboot, you'll lose the connection.
 - Wait 1 min then connect again

+> Do not interrupt the process.
+Even if it may seem to be hanging for some time, let it go it will eventually move.

 ## Get your HN infos

 `cd /root/hypernode/main`